CycloneDX/acme-weather-station/README.md

 ## Supported Media Types

-CycloneDX XML and JSON media types are supported for BOM retrieval: `application/vnd.cyclonedx+xml` and `application/vnd.cyclonedx+json`.
+CycloneDX XML, JSON and Protobuf media types are supported for BOM retrieval:

+- `application/vnd.cyclonedx+xml`
+- `application/vnd.cyclonedx+json`
+- `application/x.vnd.cyclonedx+protobuf`

 The version parameter is also supported to specify what CycloneDX specification version you want to retrieve.
 By default, the latest supported version will be returned.